Kaplas80/PleOps.Cake/docs/articles/workflows/gitflow.md

 ## Main branch

-Also known as `develop`, it's the current development branch with latest features and fixes.
+Also known as `develop` or `dev`, it's the current development branch with latest features and fixes.

 This branch should be **protected** so no direct pushes are allowed.
 Changes should come via _pull requests_ from feature branches.